 You can also make the kitchen more functional by installing pot or cup racks since they provide a cheap way of organizing your kitchen.

 2. Upgrade Your Curb Appeal

 While you might want to concentrate on interior improvements, upgrading your curb appeal can go a long way in transforming the aesthetic appearance of your home and increasing its value.

 Ideally, lawn maintenance can improve the exterior aesthetics of your property, and you don’t have to spend lots of money if you already know proper lawn care basics.
 Alternatively, you can work with landscaping experts for unique front yard ideas and ensure you get the perfect makeover.

 Ornamental shrubs, trees, and flowers can make your home more inviting and have many health benefits.
-You can use ceramic or stone planters with unique designs that compliment the color scheme of your home.
+You can use ceramic or stone planters with unique designs that complement the color scheme of your home.